IgnacioMB/csvcli/README.md

 - `select`: Allows you to display only a subset of columns.
   Also supports sorting by a given column.

+   Arguments:
+   - `ASC` TEXT  For ascending sorting
+  - `DESC` TEXT  For descending sorting

    Options:
    - `-c, --columns` TEXT         Names of columns to show separated by commas
    - `-s, --sort-by` TEXT         Name of column to sort by
-   - `-asc, --ascending` BOOLEAN  True for ascending and False for descending
    - `-save, --save-to` TEXT      Path to the destination file i.e.
                               'myfiles/data.csv'.
 The file extension determines
                               output format